Myndex/SAPC-APCA/README.md

 # [APC<span class="flipH">A</span> GitHub Repo](https://github.com/Myndex/SAPC-APCA)

 ## Welcome!
-APCA is the **Accessible Perceptual Contrast Algorithm**, a new way to predict contrast for text and non-text for content on self illuminated displays.
+APCA™ is the **Accessible Perceptual Contrast Algorithm**, a new way to predict contrast for text and non-text for content on self illuminated displays.

 ### Questions?
 Ask in our [Discussions Forum](https://github.com/Myndex/SAPC-APCA/discussions)
 This is also where we discuss draft guidelines and proposals.
 Please post all comments or discussions here and not in the satellite repositories so they can be tracked and resolved.